hiker/PSyclone/doc/developers.rst

 	            self._arg_descriptors.append(DynArgDescriptor03(arg_type))

-In the above case we simply pass the raw argument information directly into the *DynArgDescriptor03* **sub-class** for processing and add it to the internal *_arg_descriptors* list as expected.
+In the above case we simply pass the raw argument information directly into the :class:`DynArgDescriptor03` **sub-class** for processing and add it to the internal *_arg_descriptors* list as expected.
 Where an API has a fixed number of arguments, the metadata could be extracted before being passed to the associated sub-class.

-For example, in the dynamo 0.1 API we first extract the access, *funcspace, stencil, x1, x2 and x3* metadata then pass these into our *DynDescriptor* **sub-class** of the *Descriptor* **class**.
+For example, in the dynamo 0.1 API we first extract the access, *funcspace, stencil, x1, x2 and x3* metadata then pass these into our :class:`DynDescriptor` **sub-class** of the :class:`Descriptor` **class**.
 ::
    class DynKernelType(KernelType):
         def __init__(self,name,ast):